brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 auto& [ xr, yr ] = f();         // xr and yr refer to elements in the array referred to by f's return value

 + auto g() -> int(&)[4];
-+ auto [a, ...b, c] = g();      // a is the first element of the array, b is a pack containing the second and
++ auto [a, ...b, c] = g();      // a names the first element of the array, b is a pack referring to the second and
-+                               // third elements, and c is the fourth element
++                               // third elements, and c names the fourth element
 + auto& [...e] = g();           // e is a pack referring to the four elements of the array
 ```